Last Updated on May 26, 2024

 Spindles and Railings

 For the spindles and railings we stayed with a solid color stain.
-I had zero, I repeat zero, interest in applying a stripper or sanding so many spindles.
+I had zero, I repeat zero, interest in applying a paint stripper or sanding so many spindles.
 We went with Behr’s Solid Color House & Fence Wood Stain and had it tinted to match our house trim color.

 Tip #7: Paint Sprayer or Patience – Pick One